mlcohen/simple-webpack-module-federation-demonstration/README.md

 };
 ```

 We use the plugin's `remotes` field to tell Webpack that we want to use the *Foo* remote module.
-The value assigned to the key _Foo_ is stringified promise.
+The value assigned to the key _Foo_ is a stringified promise.
 This promise is what Webpack will use to fetch and load the remote module.
 The promise will create a DOM script element to fetch the remote module's entry file (`moduleEntry.js`).
-Once the entry file has been fetched and loaded, the promise is resolved by passing back the *Foo* module's main interface (an `init` and `get` function).
-This interface is what Webpack uses to import components from the remote module.
+Once the entry file has been retrieved and loaded, the promise is resolved by passing back the *Foo* module's entry interface (an `init` and `get` function).
+This interface is what Webpack uses to import functionality from the remote module.

 Do you really need to explicitly write this promise logic?
 Well, no. You could instead use the `ExternalTemplateRemotesPlugin` [plugin](https://www.npmjs.com/package/external-remotes-plugin) that will essentially do the same thing.
-But seeing the promise logic makes it clear how Webpack goes about fetching and loading remote modules.
+But seeing the promise logic makes it clear how Webpack goes about retrieving and loading remote modules.

 ##### Importing Remote Modules

-For a host application to important something from a remote module, the application must use the `import()` function. `import` is an [ES6 feature](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) that all major browser vendors (and nodejs) implement.
+For a host application to import something from a remote module, the application must use the `import()` function. `import` is an [ES6 feature](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) that all major browser vendors (and nodejs) implement.
 To import something from the *Foo* remote module, we do the following:

 ```js
 import('Foo/action').then(({ doAction }) => {